-District-wide Area Network - In order to use the majority of the computers at Troy Intermediate School, a student must be able to log-in to the Troy School WAN.
+District-wide Area Network - In order to use the majority of the computers in the Troy Area School District, a student must be able to log-in to the Troy School WAN.
 The login privilege is provided to all currently enrolled students.
 Students will be provided a login name and password.
 While professional staff members monitor computer labs, it is the student's responsibility to use these computer resources in a responsible manner.
 Individual privileges to specific software and other computer resources are granted and monitored by the network administrator.
 Any abuse of the network, computers, or other resources may result in the loss of these privileges.